dimagi/commcare-cloud/docs/services/postgresql/add-standby-node.md

     $ commcare-cloud <env> django-manage --tmux configure_pl_proxy_cluster
     ```

-8. If you have configured your standby and master nodes to use different parameters, or
+8. [Optional] If you have configured your standby and master nodes to use different parameters, or
     you would like to create replication slots on the newly promoted standby update those configurations:

     ```bash
-    $ commcare-cloud <env> ap deploy_db.yml --limit pg1,pg2
+    $ commcare-cloud <env> ap deploy_db.yml --limit pg_database,pg_standby
     ```

 9. End downtime for your site: